luuisAfonso/shortener-webapp/README.md

 start the spring-boot application and it will create the DB for you.
 After starting for the first time, change the `create` property to `none` like this:

     ...

     spring.jpa.hibernate.ddl-auto=none
     ...

  now just run the spring-boot application and it should be all set-up.

-The backend was done only using the idea IDE, and if you have it should be easier to set up everything.
+The backend was done only using the idea IDE, if you use it, will probably be easier to set up everything.
 But I guess that you can just open in another IDE and just run the spring-boot application normally.

 ### production server